Mankind vs. The Undertaker: Mankind's two falls

 Mankind came out first and once he reached the cell, he threw a steel folding chair on top of the structure and began to climb to the top.
 The Undertaker then made his entrance, and followed Mankind by climbing to the top.
 Once on top of the cell, Foley considered aborting the planned stunt, but quickly changed his mind, later telling Ross he "wanted to create a moment" for the fans.
 The pair began exchanging punches and moved towards the edge of the cell.
 Then, in an "unbelievable moment", The Undertaker grabbed Mankind from behind and threw him from the top of the structure, propelling him 22 ft through the air, sending him crashing through the Spanish commentators' table and landing on the concrete floor of the arena, which triggered Ross to famously shout, "Good God almighty!
 Good God almighty!
 They've killed him!" and "As God as my witness, he is broken in half!"
-Ross later said his reactions were real, and Calaway said he experienced an out-of-body experience in the moment, visualising himself watching Mankind fly off the cage.
-It was seen as extra surprising as stunts involving announce tables are usually telegraphed by a performer removing bulky CRT monitors to protect the recipient.
+Ross later said his reactions were real, and Calaway said he experienced an out-of-body experience in the moment, visualizing himself watching Mankind fly off the cage.
+It was seen as extra surprising as stunts involving announcers' tables are usually telegraphed by a performer removing bulky CRT monitors to protect the recipient.

 Mankind remained motionless underneath the broken table, while The Undertaker remained on top of the cell.
 Medical personnel came out to check on Foley, as did Funk and various others, including McMahon who broke kayfabe by looking legitimately worried about someone his Mr. McMahon character was supposed to dislike.
 Mankind was placed on a stretcher and began to be wheeled out of the arena.
 However, Mankind got up from the stretcher and fought off the officials, to climb again onto the top of the cell, with The Undertaker doing likewise.
 After a brief brawl, The Undertaker performed a chokeslam on Mankind which sent him through the panel of the chain-link cage.
-The steel chair would also fall through, hitting Mankind as it landed and knocking him unconscious; it was the first time in his career that he had been legitimately knocked out during a match.
+The steel chair would also fall through, hitting Mankind as it landed, knocking out several teeth and knocking him unconscious; it was the first time in his career that he had been legitimately knocked out during a match.
 On commentary, Ross said "Good God... good God!
 Will somebody stop the damn match?
 Enough's enough!", while color commentator Jerry Lawler added, "That's it.
 He's dead".